 How to Request a Review by a Federal District Court

 All requests must be made in writing and must be filed with the proper Federal District Court within 60 calendar days from the date of the Appeals Council's decision notice.
 The enrollee may request judicial review of an ALJ's or attorney adjudicator's decision if the Appeals Council denied the request for review.
 In all instances, the amount remaining in controversy (AIC) must meet the threshold requirement.
 This amount is recalculated each year and may change.
-For calendar year 2021, the amount in controversy is $1,760.
-To view the Federal Register AIC notice, see the "Related Links" section below.
+For calendar year 2023, the amount in controversy is $1,850.
+To view the Amount in Controversy Federal Register notice for calendar year 2023, see the "Related Links" section below.

 If the Appeals Council's decision is unfavorable, or request for Appeals Council review was denied, the decision notice will contain the information needed to file a request for review by a Federal District Court.